Contemporary knowledge about God, Evolution, and the meaning of human life.

 57. From Tao originates calm, harmony, and justice.

-Yet, among people, there is selfishness, guile, falsity, violence…
+Yet, among people, there is selfishness, guile, falsity, and violence…

 One can enter Tao only through non-doing.